 Your journey begins in the metropolitan heart of Romania, the capital itself, Bucharest.
 The city is buzzing with activity and interesting things to do, you’d be hard-pressed not to find something to your liking.

 With the arrival of fall, the city’s temperature cools down, making it much more pleasurable.
-During this time, many people will still be away on holidays, making it a breeze to go from one point to another.
+During this time, many people will still be away on holiday, making it a breeze to go from one point to another.

 Early to mid-September is an excellent time to visit Bucharest, as you’ll have quite some space to get to explore the city.
 Here are some attractions you should consider seeing:

 - The Village Museum.
 A massive open-air museum which is going to satisfy the curiosity of everyone who holds a passion for culture and all things traditional.
 The museum holds an extensive collection of upwards to 300 buildings, homage to the history of Romania’s rural architecture.
-Along the village houses, the museum hosts numerous pieces of memorabilia.
+Along with the village houses, the museum hosts numerous pieces of memorabilia.

 - The Palace of the Parliament: among the most well-known Romanian destinations which tourists visit on a regular basis.
 In the past, it was the seat of power during the communist dictatorship.
-It boasts records, such as being the heaviest administrative building in the world and the second largest, after the Pentagon.
+It boasts records, such as being the heaviest administrative building in the world and the second-largest, after the Pentagon.

 2. On Your Way to Transylvania